J-CF-Leung/Study_Vault/Physics/Theoretical physics/Classical Field Theory.md

 - For a positive-definite, $\Ham$, $\lambda>0$
 - This also gives the _possibility_ that $m^2<0$
 - With $-m^2>0$, one _shifts_ the state of _minimum energy_
+	- The original equilibrium state is now an _unstable equilibrium_
 - There are then _infinitely many ground states_ given:
 $$\varphi_0^*\varphi_0=\frac{-m^2}{\lambda}$$